Meeshbhoombah/fancy-ls/docs/logbook.md

 tags = file_metadata[tags_index:]
 ```

-After that I'll split the string further so I can iterate over each tag and print it out
+After that I split the string further which enabled me iterate over each tag and print it out
 to the user.
 ```python
 ...